Down Syndrome Overview

 • Otorhinolaryngological ( ENT) Disorders

-Causes of Down syndrome
+What Causes Down Syndrome?

 This additional genetic material causes distinctive physical features and developmental disabilities in Down syndrome individuals.
-The characteristics are the same if the additional chromosome is by itself or attached to another one.
+The characteristics are the same if the extra chromosome is by itself or attached to another one.
 Any one of the below-given genetic variations can have Down syndrome.

 • Trisomy 21